apigee/apigee-ios-sdk/README.md

 Apigee iOS SDK Overview
 =======================

-There are 2 main areas of functionality provided: (1) AppServices (UserGrid), and (2) Mobile Analytics.
+There are 2 main areas of functionality provided: (1) AppServices (UserGrid), and (2) App Monitoring.
 App Services provides server-side storage functionality.
-Mobile Analytics provides crash reporting, error tracking, application configuration management, and network performance monitoring.
+App Monitoring provides crash reporting, error tracking, application configuration management, and network performance monitoring.
 You may use both of these areas or decide to just use one of them.

-NOTE -- mobile analytics is temporarily disabled until the back-end systems are configured.
+NOTE -- app monitoring is temporarily disabled until the back-end systems are configured.

 Linking in Xcode
 ----------------